-This free annual event allows Forest Park residents to get involved in watershed protection by cleaning up their homes and properties.
-City residents can drop off old paints, cleaners, batteries, medications and other items so that hazardous waste doesn't end up in landfills, storm drains or sewers.
+This free annual event allows Lake City residents to get involved in watershed protection by cleaning up their homes and properties.
+City residents can drop off old paints, cleaners, batteries, medications, and other items so that hazardous waste doesn't end up in landfills, storm drains or sewers.

 Annually host a Household Hazardous Waste Amnesty Day.
-Publicize Amnesty Day on CCWA and/or the City homepage and/or social media platforms; help execute Amnesty Day.
+Publicize Amnesty Day on the City homepage and/or social media platforms; help execute Amnesty Day.

-A screen shot of CCWA and/or the City's social media page(s) and/or home website showing details for the event will be submitted.
-Additionally, photos and number of cars that participated from the actual event will also be submitted.
+A screen shot of City's social media page(s) and/or home website showing details for the event will be submitted.
+Additionally, photos and sign in sheets from the actual event will also be submitted.